HMP Bronzefield baby death followed systemic failings - inquest

 - Published

-A baby died after her "vulnerable" mother gave birth alone in a prison cell following "systemic failings" by state agencies, a coroner has said.
+A baby died after her "vulnerable" 18-year-old mother gave birth alone in a jail cell following "systemic failings" by state agencies, a coroner has said.

 Aisha Cleary's mother Rianna Cleary made two calls to staff that went unanswered before her baby was born on 27 September 2019 at HMP Bronzefield.